Seegnify/Albert/README.md

 - bin/build - builds the unit tests
 - bin/unittest - runs the unit tests

 NOTE: It is a work in progress.
-Not for production.